EchoesHQ/gitlab-proxy/README.md

 ## Restricted access

 The proxy is preconfigured to only accept connections from Echoes IP addresses.
-If this turns out to be a problem for your particular deployment, uncomment the corresponding lines in the `gitlab-proxy.conf` file:
+If this turns out to be a problem for your particular deployment, comment the corresponding lines in the `gitlab-proxy.conf` file:

 ```txt